Thursday, 8 May 2025

 Saturday, 27 April 2024

-Registering for Multiple Discovery Connect Programs
+How to Register for Multiple Discovery Connect Programs

 1. Open the “FFS Program Links [month] document and save a local copy in a Word file.
 Take note of how many programs you are going to register for.